howToCodeWell/howtocodewell.fm/source/episode/26-how-to-be-a-better-web-developer-emma-wedekind.md

 guests_twitter: emmawedekind
 profile_img: 91rCpayn_400x400.jpg
 meta:
-    description: "Emma Wedekind how to be a better web developer on the How To Code Well podcast"
+    description: "Emma Wedekind talks about how to be a better web developer on the How To Code Well podcast"
 ---

 Emma Wedekind  is my guest on today's  How To Code Well podcast and talks about how to be a better Web Developer.